blackary/neat-starter/src/about.md

 permalink: /about/
 ---
 <div class="lead text-xl text-gray-600 mb-8">
-Worship Connected is dedicated to helping families grow together in their faith through structured Bible reading and household worship (family devotions) connected to the weekly congregational worship of [Springs Reformed Church](https://springsreformed.org/).
+Worship Connected is dedicated to helping families grow together in their faith through structured Bible reading and household worship (family devotions) connected to the weekly congregational worship of  <a href="https://springsreformed.org/">Springs Reformed Church</a>.
 </div>

 ## Our Mission